mba-121/Cybersecurity-project/README.md

 # Cybersecurity-project

+# Cryptographic Algorithms - Past, Present, and Future

-# Overview
+## Overview
 This project explores the evolution of cryptographic techniques from ancient ciphers to modern-day algorithms.
-It covers classical and modern algorithms such as SHA and AES, discusses known Common Vulnerabilities and Exposures (CVEs), and provides insights into future trends including emerging cryptographic methods.
+It covers classical and modern algorithms such as SHA and AES, discusses Common Vulnerabilities and Exposures (CVEs), and provides insights into future trends and emerging cryptographic methods.

-Contents
+## Contents
-Historical cryptographic methods including substitution and transposition ciphers
+- Historical cryptographic methods including substitution and transposition ciphers

-Modern symmetric and asymmetric algorithms with examples (AES, SHA family)
+- Modern symmetric and asymmetric algorithms with examples like AES and SHA variants

-CVEs related to cryptographic implementations and their impact
+- Common Vulnerabilities and Exposures (CVEs) related to cryptography implementations

-Future directions such as post-quantum cryptography and advanced protocols
+- Future directions including post-quantum cryptography and advanced protocols

-Features
+## Features
-Clear implementations and explanations of cryptographic algorithms
+- Clear implementations and explanations of cryptographic algorithms

-Overview of cryptographic vulnerabilities and security advisories (CVEs)
+- Overview of cryptographic vulnerabilities and security advisories

-Discussion on cryptographic standards evolution and future challenges
+- Discussion on the evolution of cryptographic standards and upcoming challenges

-Algorithms Included
+## Algorithms Included
-SHA (Secure Hash Algorithms) variants
+- SHA (Secure Hash Algorithms) family

-AES (Advanced Encryption Standard)
+- AES (Advanced Encryption Standard)

-Other classical and modern cryptographic methods
+- Various other classical and modern cryptographic techniques

-Usage
+## Usage
-Instructions on how to run or test the cryptographic algorithms (if applicable).
+To use or test the cryptographic algorithms, follow the instructions provided in the respective code files.

-Resources
+## Resources
-References to cryptographic standards and academic papers
+- Refer to cryptographic standards and research papers for deeper understanding

-Links to CVE databases for ongoing vulnerability tracking
+- CVE databases for tracking vulnerabilities in cryptographic systems

+## License
+Specify the license under which this project is shared, e.g. MIT License